benjamw/fun_o_rama/Plugin/DebugKit/README.md

 * `1.3.0` is compatible with CakePHP 1.3.x only.
 It will not work with CakePHP 1.2.
 You can also use the `1.3` branch to get the most recent updates and bugfixes.
 * `2.0.0` is compatible with CakePHP 2.0.x only.
 It will not work with previous CakePHP versions.
 * `2.2.0` is compatible with CakePHP 2.2.0 and greater.
 It will not work with older versions of CakePHP as this release uses new API's available in 2.2.
 You can also use the `master` branch to get the most recent updates.
+* `2.2.1` is compatible with CakePHP 2.2.0 and greater.
+It is a necessary upgrade for people using CakePHP 2.4 as thenaming conventions around loggers changed in that release.

 # Documentation

 ## Toolbar Panels

-The debugKit Toolbar is comprised of several panels.
+The DebugKit Toolbar is comprised of several panels.
 Each panel is comprised of a panel class and view element.
 Typically a panel handles the collection and display of a single type of information such as Logs or Request information.
 You can choose to panels from the toolbar or add you own custom panels.

 ### Built-in Panels